 When you’ve gone to all the trouble of lovingly creating a world for your readers to fall into, the last thing you want is for something to pull them out of it and back into the real, less interesting one (and, crucially, the one where Goodreads and Amazon reviews exist).
 Good editing is about removing those distractions and barriers that can get between your reader and the story you want to share with them.

 Writing can have issues at a number of different levels, from fundamental plot problems to a couple of misplaced commas, and there are different levels of editing to deal with these issues.
 Unfortunately, for a bunch of people who are all about consistency, editors are surprisingly bad at agreeing on what these different types of editing should be called, so here’s what I mean when I talk about the types of editing I offer:

 This kind of editing focuses on making sure that your story works and that you’re telling it in the most appropriate way.

-Substantive editing (sometimes known as structural or developmental editing) looks at all the basic components of your manuscript and makes sure they are all working together to create a compelling, engaging story.
+Developmental editing (sometimes known as structural or substantive editing) looks at all the basic components of your manuscript and makes sure they are all working together to create a compelling, engaging story.
 This includes things like:

 - Plot – is your plot interesting, plausible, coherent?

 - Characters – are your characters believable, relatable where they need to be, and consistent?

 - Pacing – are you taking enough time to let your important moments breathe, while still keeping the plot moving?

-- Tense and point-of-view – are you using the right tenses and POV to tell your story effectively, and are you using them correctly?
+- Tense and point of view – are you using the right tense and POV for your story, and are you using them consistently and correctly?